nikopj/MATH-GA-2012/hw3/README.md

   positions: `T1` takes $t_0$ ms and then waits $\Delta t$ ms for `T0` to finish.
 In  total, the parallel block takes $2t_1$ ms, of which
   $2\Delta t= (n+3)(n-1)/2$ ms is spent waiting.
-In the limit of large $n$, the program spends two-thirds of its time wating.
+In the limit of large $n$, the program spends two-thirds of its time waiting.

 - (b) `schedule(static, 1)` tells openmp to split the for loops between threads in an alternating fashion.
 The result is a change in our formulas for $t_0$